Are You Peregrinning at Me?

 We slowly walked around their outside cages in relative silence, enjoying the chance to see turkey vultures and Peregrine falcons up close.
 Such a noble bird, the Peregrines are.
 There are also a few different kinds of owls here too and they all seem to have plenty of space to live out their lives as well.

 As we returned to my car, we checked out the trailhead leading into the 155-acre Roy & Margot Larsen Wildlife Sanctuary.
 They Society asks for a donation to hike their trails, which is fine by me, but I’ll have to return some time in the future to hike around their 7 miles of trails.
 I hadn’t accounted for that in my schedule for the day – but I must note that it’s cool they have built a wheelchair accessible portion of trail as well.
 Always a good thing.

-How did Fairfield compare to the others I’ve been to (Glastonbury, Pomfret, Milford)?
+How did Fairfield compare to the others I’ve been to (All things Audubon)?
 I never answer that question because although they are all very similar, they each have unique qualities and settings to set them apart.
-But I will say Fairfield has the best live raptor exhibit – but then again, Milford has a bunch of osprey viewing platforms which is really cool too.
+But I will say Fairfield has a really good live raptor exhibit – but then again, Milford has a bunch of osprey viewing platforms which is really cool too.
 Eh, why don’t YOU explore these places on your own and form your own opinion?